-However, there is a seemingly endless number of technologies available today and jumping at the first available vendor or the cheapest can lead to multi-vendor relationships.
+Collaborations between fintech and financial institutions can help institutions increase revenues, generate new offerings and new business, and enhance the borrower experience, but it can also become difficult to manage as the number of partnerships grows.
+There is a seemingly endless number of technologies available today, and if financial institutions jump at the first available vendor or the cheapest, it can lead to complicated – and expensive – multi-vendor relationships.
 Multi-vendor relationships can be beneficial for flexibility and price negotiation; they can also lead to increased complexity and hidden costs – both financially and in the form of time and resources.
 While larger institutions may be able to afford dedicated staff for vendor management, for smaller financial institutions, vendor management is typically one of the many hats an employee has to wear.